-The participation requirements are laid down in SEBI Regulations and in NSDL's Bye laws and Business Rules.
-These are disclosed to the participants and also publicly available.
+The participation (eligibility) requirements are laid down in SEBI Regulations and in NSDL's Bye laws and Business Rules.
+These are disclosed to the participants and also publicly available on NSDL's website.
+These eligibility requirements, as stipulated in the NSDL's bye laws and business rules, undergo routine review and amendment as part of standard risk management protocols by the Participants on an ongoing basis.
+Moreover, circulars are also issued to Participants prescribing guidelines and advising them to ensure compliance.